avinashcelestine/Pincodes-data/README.md

 <a target='_blank' href='http://pmjdy.gov.in/g-i-s.aspx'>This</a> site, from the government/s PMJDY project, has geolocations of post offices among other POIs.
 There are approximately 142,000 post offices with pincodes and geocodes given in this data.
 Data for post offices from this site, matched to the pincodes from the 'master' file above, are in <b>pincodes_lat_lon.txt</b>.
-This file contains pins vs geocodes data for 135,000 locations.
+This file contains pins vs geocodes data for 141,000 locations.
-Data that could not be matched to pincodes as yet, roughly 7k-8k locations are in the <b>lat_lng_unjoined.txt</b> file.
+Data that could not be matched to pincodes as yet, are in the <b>lat_lng_unjoined.txt</b> file.
 (These two files put together comprise all the data from the PMJDY page referred to above)

 The entire pmjdy data, including other POIs such as bank branches, ATMs, and post offices, is in <b>Alldata_pmjdy.zip</b>